Join for FREE

 It only takes a minute!

-The habitats vary from virtually bare rock on the smaller and more outlying islands to woodland and farmland on the larger.
+The habitats vary from bare rock on the smaller and more outlying islands to woodland and farmland on the larger.
 Many islands have reeds and other vegetation growing on their shores, typical of the brackish and almost tideless Baltic Sea.
 Many of the islands are under some form of protection including Ramsar Site, National Park, Nature Reserve and Bird Sanctuary status.

 Notable Species